ChristineMulindi/Github-Search/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Bugs and issues

+If you encounter any problem or issue with the website feel free to contact me at (mulindichristine@gmail.com)

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## License

+This software is Licenced under MIT Licence
+Copyright 2018( ChristineMulindi)